 Of course, years of practice made Joey great but the shoes do play an important part.
-They have rubber outsoles which offer good traction and rubber shell toes which make a solid layer of protection.
+They have rubber outsoles that offer good traction and rubber shell toes that form a solid layer of protection.

 I don’t find the insoles particularly amazing since there’s no extra cushioning to speak of.
-However, the rest of the interior has synthetic leather lining which makes the shoes comfortable and prevents overheating too.
+However, the rest of the interior has a synthetic leather lining which makes the shoes comfortable and prevents overheating.